manishdhakal/manishdhakal.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Awarded with <b>LMCIC Travel Grant</b> by MICCAI, 2024, to present our research work.
+Awarded with <b>LMIC Travel Grant</b> by MICCAI, 2024, to present our research work.